Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 Broken links or error pages on your website will provide a bad user experience and will negatively affect your search engine rankings.

-Google Search Console will tell you if your website has any broken links or error pages that you need to fix.
+Google Search Console will tell you if your website has any broken links or error pages that you must fix.

 Is your domain a good few years old?

-Although this is a relatively small ranking factor, in general, older domain names do tend to rank higher than newer ones.
+Although this is a relatively small ranking factor, older domain names tend to rank higher than newer ones in general.

-When you have a new domain name, you get put into the “Google Sandbox”.
-This is a period of time where your website will not rank for anything until enough time has passed and you’ve built up enough trust with Google.
+When you register a new domain name, you are put into the “Google Sandbox.”
+This is a period of time during which your website will not rank for anything until enough time has passed and you have built up enough trust with Google.

-You can speed up the time it takes to get out of the Google sandbox by creating good quality content over time on your website.
+You can speed up the time it takes to get out of the Google sandbox by creating high-quality content on your website over time.

 Have you optimized your images, headings and other on-site features?

-It’s a good idea to make sure your images have alt tags, that you use various headings in your web pages and blog posts (h2, h3, h4, etc.), and that you include other on-site features such as Schema if possible.
+It’s a good idea to ensure your images have alt tags, use various headings in your web pages and blog posts (h2, h3, h4, etc.), and include other on-site features such as Schema if possible.

 All this extra information tells Google what your website is about and helps Google understand how the information on different pages on your website is structured.

-Top tip: To ensure your website is SEO-friendly, be sure to install the Google Search Console.
+Top tip: To ensure your website is SEO-friendly, install the Google Search Console.
 It’s free and it will tell you if there are any errors or things that could be affecting your rankings negatively.

 A big mistake business owners make with SEO is to create content for the sake of creating content because other experts say you need to create content!